omargammoh/pylog485/README.md

 * Has user-friendly interface: you can connect to the device over the internet from anywhere, view the data, change the settings, update the software, (a simple website is hosted on the device which allows you to control the device).
 * Lots of storage capacity: with 8GB memory card, it's no problem to record high resolution data for years in case there is no internet connection.
 * Data is sent to a mongodb and to wherever you want: mongodb is a modern database for unstructured data, you can export to csv and other formats.
 If you would like to send your data to different databases, you have to write code to do this.
+* Open source & pythonic: easy to read what is going on and to adapt for your particular case, if you know python...

 The disadvantages are: